-In just five hours, they’ll take you to taste over 20 dishes.
+They’ll take you to taste over 20 dishes in just five hours.
 You’ll enjoy cocktails made with fruit from the Amazon, dinner among Pre-Incan ruins, and even get the opportunity to make your own Amazonian ceviche!

 Was this post helpful?
 If so, be sure to pin it to refer to later!

 Disclaimer: I was invited by Parapuerto Miraflores and The Lima Gourmet Company.
 My opinions, as always, are solely my own.

 Best VPN for Travel: ExpressVPN